-Lead: 2024 was the most recent year testing was performed

-for lead and copper at 13 customer homes with the cooperation of our customers.
-Small concentrations of lead were detected in one of the 13 homes sampled.
-The concentration of lead in the one home was below the 10-ppb alert level for lead.
+Lead: 2023 was the most recent year testing was performed for lead and copper at five customer homes with the cooperation of our customers.
+No concentrations of lead were detected in all five homes sampled.
 The EPA standard for lead requires that 90% of homes tested must have lead levels below the alert level.
 If your home was included in the sampling, you should have received your individual results.